 *Your official transcripts are needed to submit your application.
 When you apply, enter your counselor’s name and email address.
 They’ll receive an email to create an account, enter your application dashboard, and upload your transcripts.
 Scores on tests such as the SAT and ACT, while not required on the application, can also be submitted by your counselor.
 When you apply, you will also need to enter your school’s CEEB code.
 Your counselor cannot upload your transcripts without it.
 Not sure what your school’s CEEB code is?
 Find it here.

 Most member schools don’t require letters of recommendation and essays, so you won’t need to submit either on your application.
 If you still want to send specific schools either of these materials, reach out to them directly to learn where and how to submit them.

 How do I apply?

-- Click “Apply Now” on the top of the page.
+2. Click "Apply Now" at the top of the page

 How long does it take to hear back from colleges?

-While your applications are sent immediately to all 65 schools, it may vary when you’ll hear back from each one.
+While your application is sent immediately to schools, it may vary when you’ll hear back from each one.
 Be sure to check your CBCA dashboard and email often so you don’t miss any important updates.

 Need some help with your college applications?
 We have helpful college preparation resources - from essays and applications to the FAFSA and scholarships, we’re here to help.

 Want to learn more about HBCUs?
 Click here, or text #Hello to 33-55-77!